JeschkeLab/DeerLab/docsrc/source/uncertainty.rst

     is of a model that depends on those parameters.
 Analyzing the effect that the uncertainty of a set of parameters has on a dependent function is called uncertainty or error propagation.

-    The ``UncertQuant.propagate`` method provides a simple interface for propagation uncertainty to dependent models or functions.
+    The ``UQResult.propagate`` method provides a simple interface for propagation uncertainty to dependent models or functions.
 The method just takes as input the function or model to which you want to propagate the uncertainty.
 Additionally if the model has some boundaries (e.g. a distance distribution with non-negative values) you can specify the lower and upper bounds as additional inputs.

     For example, if you fitted a Gaussian distribution with ``fitparamodel`` and obtained the uncertainty quantification for its parameters ::